 I confess.
 I once spent a couple of years as an absolute NDE junkie.
 In my early search for evidence of the soul, NDE survivors seemed to have the proof I was searching for.
-I read everything I could get my hands on; I was hooked by all the similar and compelling stories… at least for a while.
+I read everything I could get my hands on.
+I was hooked by all the similar and compelling stories… for a while.

 My interest in NDEs eventually waned after reading a book by Christian cardiologist Dr. H. Leon Greene.
-In his book If I Should Die Before I Wake, Dr. Greene reports having revived hundreds of patients, none of whom ever reported having a single NDE.
-This, along with his distaste for non-Christians having positive NDEs, prompted him to write a thorough and critical examination of the NDE.
-While biased by Christianity, his arguments against the NDE were nonetheless logical and compelling.
+In his book If I Should Die Before I Wake, Dr. Greene reports having revived hundreds of patients, none of whom ever reported having a NDE.
+This experience, along with his contempt for the idea that non-Christians could have positive NDEs, prompted him to write a thorough and critical examination of the NDE.
+While biased by his Christianity, his arguments against the NDE were nonetheless logical and compelling.

 The Near Death Out of Body Experience (ND OBE)

-ND OBE patients have claimed to accurately witness some pretty amazing things while outside their body, such as: their own body, the operating room, medical instruments, procedures, where items were placed, the behavior of doctors and nurses, a penny atop a high hutch, a red shoe on a rooftop, and various remote events.
+ND OBE patients sometimes claim to have accurately witnessed some pretty amazing things whilst outside their body.
+Things such as their own body, the operating room, medical instruments, procedures, where items were placed, the physical characteristics and behaviors of doctors and nurses, a penny atop a high hutch, a red shoe on a rooftop, and various remote events.

 These compelling stories were enough to inspire several researchers to look more closely at ND OBEs.
 In these studies, a “target image” is usually placed above a hospital bed, facing the ceiling.
-If the revived patient can identify the image, then it’s evidence for an OBE.
+If the revived patient can identify the image, then it’s possible evidence that OBEs are real events.
 But so far, no patient has ever successfully described the target image.

 One of the largest studies of this kind, known as the AWARE study, placed target images above 2,060 cardiac arrest patients.
 Of these, 330 would survive the cardiac arrest, and 140 would go on to be interviewed.
-Before the study was conducted, researcher Dr. Sam Parnia said, “If no one sees the pictures, it shows these experiences are illusions or false memories.”
-And just how many were able to float above their body and identify the image?
+Before the study was conducted, researcher Dr. Sam Parnia had said, “If no one sees the pictures, it shows these experiences are illusions or false memories.”
+And just how many survivors were able to correctly identify the image?
 Not one.

 Similarities in NDE Stories

 Still, NDE survivors tell some amazing and powerful stories, many containing similar elements.
-Stories frequently consist a bright light, a tunnel, and encounter with spiritual beings, feelings of peace and love, a life review, meeting deceased loved ones, etc. Isn’t this evidence?
+NDE episodes frequently consist a bright light, a tunnel, and encounter with spiritual beings, feelings of peace and love, a life review, meetings with deceased loved ones, etc. Isn’t this evidence?
 Maybe, but there are many good reasons to suspend belief.

-Roughly 90% of the people who suffer a cardiac arrest don’t have a core NDE (see here and here).
-By far, the norm is to not experience anything, but this is not the experience many choose to validate.
-A completely unbiased book (or movie) about NDEs would feature nine stories about going unconscious and experiencing nothing, for every one where someone felt something different.
+It’s worth nothing that the majority of people who suffer a cardiac arrest (some 90%) don’t report having any kind of NDE (see here and here).
+So by far, the norm is to not experience anything, but this is not the story we want to hear.
+However, a completely unbiased book (or movie) about NDEs would feature nine stories about going unconscious and experiencing nothing, for every one where someone felt something different.

 3. What about other stories with shared core experiences?

-Just because many people share similar stories, it doesn’t necessarily mean they are true.
-They may have heard these details from other sources, and incorporated them into their own dreams, hallucinations, or fabricated stories.
+Just because many of these stories contain similar details, it doesn’t necessarily follow that these stories are all true.
+These story tellers may have heard these details from other sources, and incorporated them into their own dreams, hallucinations, or fabricated stories.